Earl of Oxford and Earl Mortimer: History

 Lord Oxford and Mortimer was succeeded by his only son, Edward, the second Earl, who married Henrietta Holles, daughter and heiress of the 1st Duke of Newcastle-upon-Tyne.
 Edward's only son, Henry Cavendish Harley, Lord Harley, died as an infant in 1725.
 Lady Margaret Harley, daughter and only surviving child of the second Earl, was the wife of the 2nd Duke of Portland and the mother of Prime Minister the 3rd Duke of Portland.

-The second Earl was succeeded according to the special remainder by his first cousin, Edward Harley, the third Earl.
-He was the son of Edward Harley, brother of the first Earl, and sat as Member of Parliament for Leominster and Droitwich.
-He was succeeded by his eldest son, Edward, the fourth Earl.
+The second Earl was succeeded according to the special remainder by his first cousin, Edward Harley, the third Earl, who had represented Herefordshire in parliament.
+He was the son of Edward Harley, brother of the first Earl, who had sat as Member of Parliament for Leominster and Droitwich.
+The third Earl was succeeded by his eldest son, Edward, the fourth Earl.
 He notably served as a Lord of the Bedchamber and Lord-Lieutenant of Radnorshire.
 He was childless and was succeeded by his nephew, Edward, the fifth Earl.
 He was the son of the Right Reverend John Harley, second son of the third Earl.
 The fifth Earl was succeeded by his second and only surviving son, Alfred, the sixth Earl.
 He died childless in 1853 when the titles became extinct.

 Robert Harley, brother of the third Earl, also represented Leominster in Parliament.
 The Right Reverend John Harley, second son of the third Earl and father of the fifth Earl, was Bishop of Hereford.
 Thomas Harley, third son of the third Earl, was Lord Mayor of London.
 Jane, Countess of Oxford and Countess Mortimer, wife of the fifth Earl, was a patron of the Reform movement and a lover of Lord Byron.

 The family seats were Brampton Bryan Hall in Brampton Bryan, Herefordshire, and Eywood House, in Kington, Herefordshire, the latter of which was demolished in the 1950s.